 Live resin bought in a legal market is just as safe to consume as any other dab or extract.
 Live resin must be dabbed, or vaped in a vape pen, and it cannot be eaten.
 As a concentrate, it is much stronger than flower and a little goes a long way.

 How to store live resin

 Keep live resin cool and in an air-tight container, preferably in a fridge if you can.
-This will preserve the terpenes and keep it tasting and smelling great for a while.
+This will preserve its terpenes and keep it tasting and smelling great for a while.

 Leaving it out in the open with the lid off will expose it to air, light, and heat, which will degrade the terpenes and make it less flavorful.
 This will also cause it to dry out and harden, making it difficult to handle.

 Live resin has come a long way.
 Only a few years ago it was a new, rare product only found in certain connoisseur markets at premium prices, sometimes exceeding $100 per gram.

 Although live resin is still sold at a higher premium than other concentrates, nowadays, live resin prices are much more affordable and most dispensaries carry a range of options.

 On the low end, live resins typically go for $20-30 a gram, but on the high end they can be upward of $50 a gram.

 How are live resins different from one another?